 International and Wilderness Medicine

-Family medicine’s broad scope of training prepares physicians to practice medicine abroad, in areas of our country that have scarce resources, and in extreme situations (like the Haiti earthquake).
-Because family physicians care for all people – regardless of sex, age or disease state – they are uniquely prepared to address a myriad of health problems under a broad range of circumstances.
+Because family physicians care for all people – regardless of sex, age or disease state – they are uniquely prepared to address a myriad of health problems under a broad range of circumstances, including in areas where resources are scarce or in extreme conditions such as those following a natural disaster.
 Family medicine’s emphasis on community and public health also enables family physicians to do a community assessment in addressing needs.

 A growing interest in sports medicine has led some family physicians to take on the role of team physician for various sports (notably football), for which they are well suited because of their ability to treat orthopaedic as well as general medical problems.
 The AAFP encourages family physicians to serve as sports medicine doctors in their communities, and many family medicine residencies sponsor sports medicine fellowships as well.